irongut/CodeCoverageSummary/README.md

 ### `filename`
 **Required**

-Code coverage file to analyse.

-**v1.2.0-beta only:** A comma separated list of code coverage files to analyse.
+A comma separated list of code coverage files to analyse.
+If there are any spaces in a path or filename this value must be in quotes.

-Note: Coverlet creates the coverage file in a random named directory (guid) so you need to copy it to a predictable path before running this Action, see the [.Net 5 Workflow Example](#net-5-workflow-example) below.
+Note: Coverlet creates the coverage file in a random named directory (guid) so you need to copy it to a predictable path before running this Action, see the [.Net Workflow Example](#net-workflow-example) below.

 ### `badge`